-What you must pay when Services that are covered for you you get these services Annual wellness visit There is no coinsurance, If you've had Part B for longer than 12 months, you can get an copayment, or deductible annual wellness visit to develop or update a personalized for the annual wellness prevention plan based on your current health and risk factors. visit.
+What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Annual wellness visit If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 This is covered once every 12 months.
-Note: Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
-However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months.
-Bone mass measurement There is no coinsurance, For qualified individuals (generally, this means people at risk of copayment, or deductible losing bone mass or at risk of osteoporosis), the following for Medicare-covered bone services are covered every 24 months or more frequently if mass measurement. medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
-Breast cancer screening (mammograms) There is no coinsurance, Covered services include: copayment, or deductible • One baseline mammogram between the ages of 35 and 39 for covered screening One screening mammogram every 12 months for women age mammograms.
-40 and older Clinical breast exams once every 24 months Cardiac rehabilitation services \$20 copay per service Comprehensive programs of cardiac rehabilitation services that
+There is no coinsurance, copayment, or deductible for the annual wellness visit.
+There is no coinsurance, copayment, or deductible for the annual wellness visit.
+Note: Your first annual wellness visit can't take place within 12 months of your Welcome to Medicare preventive visit.
+However, you don't need to have had a Welcome to Medicare visit to be covered for annual wellness visits after you've had Part B for 12 months.
+Bone mass measurement For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
+There is no coinsurance, copayment, or deductible for Medicare-covered bone mass measurement.
+There is no coinsurance, copayment, or deductible for Medicare-covered bone mass measurement.
+Breast cancer screening (mammograms) Covered services include: One baseline mammogram between the ages of 35 and 39 One screening mammogram every 12 months for women aged 40 and older Clinical breast exams once every 24 months There is no coinsurance, copayment, or deductible for covered screening mammograms.
+There is no coinsurance, copayment, or deductible for covered screening mammograms.